Italian, Spanish bond yields rise as pre-election jitters set in

 * Portugal exits bailout but reform risks remain

-* Greek sell-off halts but politics fragile (Updates prices, adds fresh quote)
+* Greek sell-off halts but politics fragile (Adds fresh quotes, updates prices)

 By John Geddie

-LONDON, May 19 (Reuters) - Yields on the euro zone’s higher-risk bonds rose on Monday, as investors took profits on recent price gains before potentially destabilising European elections.
+LONDON, May 19 (Reuters) - Peripheral euro zone bond yields pushed higher on Monday, as investors took profits on recent price gains before potentially destabilising European elections.

-Italian and Spanish yields reversed an initial dip, rising 10 basis points or more to highs for the day of 3.06 percent and 3.20 percent, respectively.
+Italian and Spanish yields reversed an initial dip, rising 10 basis points to highs for the day of 3.06 percent and 3.17 percent, respectively.

 Investors are closely watching Greece, where votes for opposition parties may weaken the already fragile ruling coalition and potentially pave the way for national elections.